Application Deadline: 15th October 2021.

 Eligibility and selection criteria

-The scholarship option is open to PhD students from countries classified by the DAC as low and lower-middle income countries in Africa whose studies – irrespective of sectoral discipline – focus on innovation and development.
+The scholarship option is open to PhD students from countries classified by the OECD/DAC as low and lower-middle income countries in Africa whose studies – irrespective of sectoral discipline – focus on the relationship between innovation and economic, social or and environmentally sustainable development.
 Female PhD students are particularly encouraged to apply as AfricaLics endeavours to contribute to increasing the currently low number of female scholars in Innovation and Development research studies in Africa.
-Likewise, PhD students from low-income countries are particularly encouraged to apply as AfricaLics endeavours to increase research capacity in Innovation and Development in low-income countries in Africa.
+Likewise, PhD students from low-income countries are particularly encouraged to apply as AfricaLics endeavours in particular to increase research capacity in Innovation and Development in low-income countries in Africa.

-Applicants must be enrolled as PhD students at African universities and must have completed their first year of PhD studies by December 2020.
-A maximum of four visiting scholarships are available for 2021.
-The visiting scholarship is complementary to the studies of the PhD students and applicants must already have secured basic funding for their PhD studies from other sources (e.g. African governments, other organisations, self-financing).
+Applicants must be enrolled as PhD students at African universities and must have completed their first year of PhD studies by December 2021.
+A maximum of four to six visiting scholarships are available for 2022, but final number of accepted visiting fellows will depend on the in-depth assessment of applications and funding availability.
+The visiting scholarship is complementary to the studies of the PhD students at their home universities and applicants must already have secured basic funding for their PhD studies from other sources (e.g. African governments, other organisations, self-financing).

 The programme gives priority to students working on topics related to the research themes identified by the AfricaLics network as important to the future of Africa.

-The visiting scholarship provides successful PhD students with the opportunity to study at Aalborg University, Denmark, for a maximum of approximately five months.
-The study stay is scheduled to take place from 1st February 2021 to 30th June 2021, but the exact timing will depend on the development of the COVID-19 pandemic.
-If all goes well, students should arrive on the 1st February 2021 to be able to participate in introductory activities, including registration with the Danish authorities and an introductory seminar for the group of PhD students.
+The visiting scholarship provides successful PhD students with the opportunity to study at JOOUST (Nairobi campus) in Kenya for a maximum of four months.
+The study stay is scheduled to take place from 1st June 2022 to 30th September 2022, but the exact timing will depend on the development of the COVID-19 pandemic.
+If all goes well, students should arrive on 1st June 2022 to be able to settle and participate in introductory activities as well as in the AfricaLics PhD Academy 2022 scheduled to take place in Nairobi from 12th June to 25th June 2022.

-The visiting scholarship will provide students with time off from duties in their home country to focus on analyzing data collected from fieldwork and writing up articles or chapters for their PhD thesis.
-Students will also do presentations of their project work to and benefit from interaction with faculty members and fellow PhD students working on innovation and development issues at the Faculty of Social Science at Aalborg University and other relevant scholars engaged in the AfricaLics VFP.
+The visiting scholarship will provide students with time off from duties in their home country to focus on consolidating and improving their research, analysing data collected from fieldwork and writing up articles or chapters for their PhD thesis.
+Students will also do presentations of their project work and benefit from interaction with other visiting fellows and PhD students working on innovation and development issues scholars at JOOUST/the Trilateral Chair and the pool of mentors from the AfricaLics and Globelics network dedicated to work with the AfricaLics Visiting Fellowship Programme.

-Participation in the AfricaLics PhD Visiting Programme should form part of the wider PhD study plan for each applicant, which may include various elements such as:
+Participation in the AfricaLics PhD Visiting Programme should form part of the wider PhD study plan for each applicant, which typically will include various elements such as:

-- Maximum of five months visit to Aalborg University to focus on writing up thesis or articles that are part of the PhD thesis.
+- Maximum of four months study visit to JOOUST to focus on writing up thesis or articles that are part of the PhD thesis.

-- Participation in AfricaLics VFP seminars organised as part of the study visit (introduction seminar, paper presentation seminars and wrap-up seminar)
+- Participation in AfricaLics VFP seminars organised as part of the study visit (introduction seminar, paper presentation seminars, other courses and a final seminar).

-- Participation in relevant PhD academies and training events in DK or neighbouring countries (e.g. DRUID Academies) and one or two carefully selected PhD training courses in Denmark taking place during the study period (e.g. DRUID PhD Academy and other options – see https://phdcourse.dk and https://phd.moodle.aau.dk/ for courses at AAU).
+- Participation in relevant PhD training activities such as the 2022 AfricaLics PhD Academy, collective courses organised by AfricaLics under the programme and one or two carefully selected PhD training courses (online or face-to-face).
 PhD candidates are responsible for applying to such courses and academies themselves following agreement with their home-supervisors, mentors and the AfricaLics PhD VFP academic coordinator).

 - Return to home country and continue work on PhD dissertation in order to finalize and submit.